Exploring Conditions for Diffusion models in Robotic Control: Conclusion

 \section{Conclusion}

 In this work, we introduced \ours, a framework for bridging text-to-image diffusion models for robotic control to generate task-adaptive visual representations.
-We identified the limitations of conventional text prompts in control settings, and we proposed a simple yet effective method using learnable task and visual prompts.
-By training these prompts with the behavior cloning objective, \ours achieves state-of-the-art performance, highlighting the importance of task-adaptive representations and the vast potential of properly conditioned diffusion models for robotic control.
+We identified the limitations of conventional text prompts, and we proposed a simple yet effective method using learnable task and visual prompts. \ours achieves state-of-the-art performance, highlighting the importance of task-adaptive representations and the vast potential of properly conditioned diffusion models for robotic control.